 Docker

-Note very loudly that additional Docker options should be set in the env file, and they require a full container rebuild!
+Note very loudly that additional Docker options should be set in the .env file, and they can require a full container rebuild!

 ❗️